Want to learn something new or see how we accomplished something? This is the place.

 Calculating design sizes for fabrics with different thread counts.

 I got an email from Joyce recently, asking how, exactly, our online classes work.
-Great question!
-I’m sure you’re not the only one wondering, Joyce, so I’ll answer here.
+Well, I’ll tell you…

 Explanations and demonstrations of stitches and stitching techniques.